zeroche-dev/weather-app/README.md

 ```

-Configure /etc/hosts by adding this text in the first line
+Edit /etc/hosts by adding this line on top

 ```bash
 mysql   127.0.0.1